ryanrolds/screeps-bot-choreographer/README.md

 - [x] Storage construction triggers Distributors and prioritized Storage usage
 - [ ] Attack flag
 - [ ] Refactor movement and storage selection (more hauling with fewer Distributors)
+- [ ] Refactor creep manager
 - [ ] Track time between end and start of spawns and increase/decrease min energy (Spawn Time Governor)
 - [ ] Auto-defence of owned rooms
 - [ ] Scale number of repairers based on repair/decay rate for the room
 - [ ] Scale number of builders based on number of construction sites in room
+- [ ] Scale number of haulers based on fullness/rate of harvesting
 - [ ] Refactor and support multiple spawners in room
 - [ ] Auto-manage Upgraders per spawn (maximize what the economy can support - net zero energy)
 - [ ] Auto return-to-home and defense of remote harvesters